 Japan's national league is structured like a pyramid, with the professional J.League at the top, followed by the top amateur Japan Football League (JFL), the Regional League (9 regions), and the Prefectural League at the base.
-There is a promotion/relegation system between the leagues which makes the competition fierce and gives the teams the motivation to move to a higher level.The J.League has three categories: J1, J2, and J3.The top women's league is the Nadeshiko League Division 1, followed by the Nadeshiko League Division 2, and the Challenge League.Futsal also has a national league, the F.League, with 12 teams participating.
-Many other leagues take place, including the Prince Takamado Trophy All Japan Youth(U-18) Football League and regional or prefectural leagues for different age groups.
+There is a promotion/relegation system between the leagues which makes the competition fierce and gives the teams the motivation to move to a higher level.
+The J.League has three categories: J1, J2, and J3.
+The top women's league is the Nadeshiko League Division 1, followed by the Nadeshiko League Division 2, and the Challenge League.
+F. League, the national futsal league has increased to two divisions since 2018.
+Women's national futsal league started in 2017.
+Many other leagues take place, including the Prince Takamado Trophy JFA U-18 Football Premier League and regional or prefectural leagues for different age groups.